MarineEvoEcoLab/Lab_Resources/Protocols/EecSeq.md

 |**Total Volume**| **84 μl**|

 * Thoroughly resuspend the beads by pipetting up and down multiple times.
-* Incubate the plate/tube at room temperature for 5 – 15 min to allow the DNA to bind to the beads.
+* Incubate the plate/tube at room temperature for 15 min to allow the DNA to bind to the beads, if you can have it shaking that is ideal.
 * Place the plate/tube on a magnet to capture the beads.
 Incubate until the liquid is clear.
 * Carefully remove and discard 74 μl of supernatant.
 * Keeping the plate/tube on the magnet, add 200 μl of 80% ethanol.